 The ICCCVan maintains close links with our sister chapters in Calgary, Edmonton, Ottawa, Toronto and Montreal, as well the Irish Consulate in Vancouver and the Irish Embassy in Ottawa.

-The ICCCVan was created solely to promote, connect and support Irish professionals and business owners in Vancouver.
-Through our events and networks Irish professionals of all levels can grow their networks and seek the support of fellow members.
+The ICCCVan was created to promote, connect and support Irish professionals and business owners in Vancouver.
+Through our business community and events, professionals of all levels can grow their networks and seek the support of fellow members.

 The members of the ICCCVan do not have any obligation to the organisation other than to attend the networking events of their choosing.
 The benefits of the membership are numerous and listed under the Membership page.
 The most important factor is to be a part of the organisation that offers excellent networking opportunities leading to expansion and development of members businesses and contacts.